A Boy’s Destiny: Chief Yellowhorse Trading Post.

 Mission: Find an Old Route 66 alignment.

 We passed through and quickly settled in to Mom’s “safe bonsai speed” soon zeroing in on Roy’s Cafe in Amboy.
 It was exactly as I remembered.
-While enjoying our hamburgers the cook told us they planned on fixing up the motel in hopes of snagging some tourists now that there were signs directing people to Route 66.
-We thanked him for the burgers, shot a few pictures, and hit the road, happy to see that the Mother Road was alive and well.
+While enjoying our hamburgers the cook told us they planned on fixing up the motel in hopes of snagging some tourists now that Route 66 was marked on the highway offramp.
+We thanked him for the burgers, shot a few pictures, and jumped in the car, happy to see that the Mother Road was alive and well.

 Apparition in the desert: An Oddly familiar Stranger.